Make your own knee-high stockings with this simple sock sewing pattern. Learn to make your own sewing patterns with this step by step guide

 Use shears to trim around the end of the rectangle to mimic your sock’s shape.
 Pin into place.

 To finish your thigh high knit stockings, just sew all the way around from the top of your rectangle until you close up the toes.
-I love the finished seams that come from using a serger, but if you don’t have one on hand, you can use a criss-cross stitch on a basic sewing machine as well.
+I love the finished seams that come from using a serger, but if you don’t have one on hand, you can use a zig-zag stitch on a basic sewing machine as well.

 The extra “give” created with a zig-zag stitch will give your fabric the ability to stretch and move without popping your seams.
 Just be sure to use a narrow zig-zag stitch for extra comfort.